 Truth: Men are less prone to discuss the concern with family members or physicians, and so are less likely to be clinically diagnosed with urinary incontinence.
 However, per NAFC estimates, around 20% to 25% of Americans with incontinence are men.

 When it comes to urinary incontinence, UTIs, and other sensitive medical challenges in older adults, you can depend on the trained and experienced senior care experts at Dakota Home Care to provide comprehensive care services with dignity and respect, which enable improved independence, safety, and comfort.
 Our highly-trained professionals are available with a wide range of services for older individuals at home, according to each person’s individual needs – from help with personal care, to meals and housekeeping, to transportation and companionship, and so much more.

 If someone you love is struggling with urinary incontinence, advocate for a correct diagnosis from the doctor to uncover any hidden problems.
 The caregivers at Dakota Home Care can help your loved one control the effects of incontinence in a compassionate and discreet way.
-Call us at (877) 691-0015 or for more information about options for home care in Fargo, Bismarck, Mandan and surrounding areas.
-See our full service area and schedule a free consultation today!
+Call us at (877) 691-0015 or for more information about options for home health care in Lincoln and other ND metropolitan areas.
+Schedule a free consultation today!